Trissy007/my-first-website/README.md

     <main>
         <section class="about-me">
-            <p>Hi, my name is [Your Name]!
+            <p>Hi, my name is [Simi]!
 I'm about to start college in Kentucky, USA.
 This is a big change for me, coming from Romania.
 I'm curious about the culture, lifestyle, and everything I should expect as I move there.</p>
         </section>

         <section class="question">